 After The Procedure

-After a full rhinoplasty, the patient will have a splint on the nose and packing inside.
+After a full rhinoplasty in Orange County, the patient will have a splint on the nose and packing inside.
 Typically, the splint and the packing are removed 7-8 days after surgery.
 The patient should refrain from wearing glasses or engage in any moderate to heavy physical activity for 4 weeks.
 Although the improvement in the nasal shape is immediately apparent, it will take at least 6 months for the final result.